karthik21849328/sql_dbconnect/README.md

 # sql_dbconnect

-to describe about the project
+Above code helps us describe how to connect database to python with dictinary way of connecting